Nuray-Sheriyeva/nuraySH/assignment4-graphs/README.md

 ## F. Reflection Section
 • What you learned about graph traversal

+I already new these things so i did not techincally learn something new apart from how to code these in java.
+Overall, i know that graph consists of ordered pairs from vertices and edges.
+Graphs have 3 types.
+It can be traversed using breadth first search and depth first search.
+Breadth first search is better option when the goal is nearer to the root and depth first search is great when the goal is nearer to the end of a path.
+However, this is general definition and since we are travesrsing through the whole list it does not really apply here.

 • Differences between BFS and DFS

+The main difference between these searches is breadth first search goes layer by layer into the graph and depth forst search goes first into each path/branch up until the end.

 • Challenges faced during implementation
+I did not really face any challenges during implementation except understanding why we need the Experiment.java.
+I did not see that it needs to be used in the assignment.

 ## Analysis Quesstions
 • How does graph size affect BFS and DFS performance?

+In my results, I observed that BFS spends relatively the same amount of time on 10 and 30 elements graph but spends significantly more time on large 100 element graph.
+DFS, however, spends more time on smaller graphs rather than medium or large graphs and usually the time is the sum of the larger two.
+But in general i would think that it would affect it linearly, as the graph grows the time grows too.
+Also, the order for graph sizes in time (in ascending order) would be medium, small, large.

 • Which traversal is faster in your experiments?

+In medium and large graphs both of the searches spent the same amount of time to traverse through them.
+Nevertheless, small graphs did differ in times of these two searches.
+DFS performed way worse than BFS in 10 element graph.

 • Do results match the expected complexity O(V + E)?

+I dont think so.
+It did not match for me.
+Maybe bigger and more time consuming experiments need to be done in order to fully see the time complexity.
+But I do believe that it is O(V+E).

 • How does graph structure affect traversal order?

+Because arrangement of vertices and edges determines which neighbors become reachable first during BFS or DFS.
+Especially in DFS becuase it follows a deep path on eby one so pathes change drastically.

 • When is BFS preferred over DFS?

+When we have a certain goal we want to reach and it is nearer to the root.

 • What are the limitations of DFS?

+DFS consume large recursion memory and may get stuck exploring deep paths before finding closer solutions.
+It also does not gurantee the shortest path.